Hugh Downs: Public service and political views

 Downs was a special consultant to the United Nations for refugee problems from 1961 to 1964, and served as chairman of the board of the United States Committee for UNICEF.

 Downs wrote a column for Science Digest during the 1960s.
 He was a science consultant for Westinghouse Laboratories and the Ford Foundation and an elected member of the National Academy of Sciences.
 He served as chair of the Board of Governors of the National Space Society until 2019 and was a longtime president and chairman of the society's predecessor, the National Space Institute.
 The asteroid 71000 Hughdowns is named after him.

 The auditorium of Shawnee High School in Lima, Ohio, and the Hugh Downs School of Human Communication at Arizona State University in Tempe, Arizona, are named in his honor.

 As part of Arizona's centennial celebration in February 2012, Downs narrated Aaron Copland's Lincoln Portrait on stage with the Phoenix Symphony.

 Downs publicly expressed support for libertarian viewpoints.
 He opposed the U.S. war on drugs and appeared in several pieces about the war on drugs and hemp.
 On his last 20/20, he was asked if he had any personal opinions that he would like to express, and he responded that marijuana should be legalized.

 Personal life

 Downs married Ruth Shaheen on February 17, 1944.
 They had two children, Deirdre and H.R.
 Ruth died on March 28, 2017, at age 95.

 Downs held a private pilot certificate, and was rated for multi-engine airplanes, single-engine seaplanes, hot air balloons, and glider aerotow.

 Death

 On July 1, 2020, at the age of 99, Downs died from heart failure at his home in Scottsdale, Arizona.
-He was interred at the Christ Church of the Ascension Memory Garden in Paradise Valley, Arizona.
+He is interred at the Christ Church of the Ascension Memory Garden in Paradise Valley, Arizona.